rubencodes/Portkey/README.md

 - Portkey removes the entry and any comment above it
 - If a matching destination file exists, Portkey appends the entry to it

-3. The key is moved once per locale, and logs are printed to confirm what happened.
+3. The key is moved once per locale.

 ## 🔮 Future Plans

+- 💨 Move multiple strings at once
 - ⏳ Support for .stringsdict files
-- 🧪 --dry-run mode
 - 📣 --verbose or --quiet flags

 ## 📦 Building